 As with other types of tests, there is always be a small margin of error.
 With antibody-only tests (3rd generation) only 0.3% of tests (3 tests in every 1000) will be a false negative after 3 months.

 With 4th generation tests this is even lower.
-In practice, a negative result after three months means you do not have HIV.
+In practice, a negative result after six weeks means you do not have HIV.

 You do not need to test again unless you have new risks in the future.